cahillsf/university_maven/README.md

 open src/main/resources/hibernate.cfg.xml
  update "hibernate.connection.url", "hibernate.connection.username", "hibernate.connection.password" with credentials created in the mysql container setup

-cd into the university_maven, build the application using maven command <br/>
+cd into the university_maven director, build the application using maven command <br/>
 <code>mvn package</code>

 build the docker image based on the maven package using <br/>